-How syphilis is spread
+How does syphilis spread?

-You can catch syphilis by having unprotected oral, vaginal or anal sex with a person who is in the first two stages of the infection.
+You can catch syphilis by having unprotected oral, vaginal or anal sex with a person who is in the first 2 stages of the infection.

-Although rare in Australia, pregnant women who have syphilis can pass on the infection to their baby during pregnancy or at birth.
+Pregnant women who have syphilis can pass on the infection to their baby during pregnancy or at birth.

 Syphilis can also be passed through infected blood.
 However, blood used in blood donations is routinely screened for syphilis in Australia.